-It is a renowned fact that the two most significant predictors of a snowmobile performance are its weight and horsepower.
-The performance of the sled is very likely to increase if its weight is decreased and power is increased.
+It is a renowned fact that the two most significant predictors of snowmobile performance are its weight and horsepower.
+The performance of the sled is very likely to increase if its weight is decreased and the power is increased.
 Since snowmobiles have been evolving over the years, features such as bigger tracks, larger engines, independent and long-travel suspensions, and more advanced engine management systems have all worked together generally to add weight to snowmobiles.
 These improvements have made riding our sleds more enjoyable.
 Many riders would not trade all this modern technology for a snowmobile that is just simply lighter but doesn’t have the features that we are all accustomed to.
-However, it should be remembered that building lighter versions of snowmobiles allows them to perform better and are more fun to ride.
-It is not only possible to climb higher and go beyond before getting stuck, but most of the snowmobile riding can be performed with considerably less effort as compared to your friends riding heavier vehicles.
+However, it should be remembered that building lighter versions of snowmobiles allows them to perform better and be more fun to ride.
+It is not only possible to climb higher and go beyond before getting stuck, but most snowmobile riding can be performed with considerably less effort as compared to your friends riding heavier vehicles.

-There have been efforts made over the past decades to bring lightweight snowmobiles to the market.
-In 1980s Yamaha brought its 80cc SnoScoot design but the market was not tuned in to a small displacement snow vehicle derived from a motor scooter.
+There have been efforts over the past decades to bring lightweight snowmobiles to the market.
+In the 1980s Yamaha brought its 80cc SnoScoot design but the market was not tuned in to a small displacement snow vehicle derived from a motor scooter.
 Hence, it was abandoned because Yamaha couldn’t make any money on this scooter and dealers did not understand the product and did not see any profit being made on the sled.

-Since then considerable attempts have been made over the years by Arctic Cat, Polaris, Ski-Doo, and Yamaha, the major snowmobile manufacturing brands to build lightweight snowmobiles to improve their performance and provide greater efficiency while riding.
+Since then, considerable attempts have been made over the years by Arctic Cat, Polaris, Ski-Doo, and Yamaha, the major snowmobile manufacturing brands, to build lightweight snowmobiles to improve their performance and provide greater efficiency while riding.
 Let us take a look at some of the lightest sleds manufactured by each one of these leading snowmobile brands.

 Polaris 800 PRO-RMK 155